Fensterbank/react-soundboard/README.md

 ]
 ```

-settings.json
+general.json
 -------------

 That file is json, too.
-Use it to change the colors of the soundboard.
+Use it to change the colors of the soundboard and to enable/disable buttons.

 ```json
 {